Aryan-707/ticketblitz-service/README.md

 ```

 ## Load test results
-We simulated concert ticketing flash sales.
-We used a `k6` local injection script.
-It scaled to 500 concurrent threads.
-It yielded database rejections.
-Zero instances were double-booked.
-Results match `load-test/results.txt`.
+We used k6 to simulate a concert flash sale with 500 concurrent threads targeting the same seat.
+Zero double-bookings occurred.
+All duplicate attempts were rejected at the Postgres constraint layer.
+Full output in load-test/results.txt.